-This article will teach you how to file a report in your state.
+This article will teach you how to communicate your account of an automobile accident to authorities.
 You’ll learn what each state’s requirements are.
 This includes when or if you’ll need to do it.
 We’ll tell you about the criteria that states use in their reporting requirements.
 We’ll also answer some frequently asked questions.

 Who to File an Accident Report With

-After an accident, you may need to file a report.
+After an crash, you may need to file a report.
 There isn’t just one place that you must file with.
 In many cases, you’ll have to file one with the police.
 But you may also need to file with your state’s Department of Motor Vehicles (DMV).
 Who you’ll have to tell about the accident depends on your state’s requirements.
-States have certain conditions that’ll require you to file a police or DMV report.
+States have certain conditions that’ll require you to file with police or the DMV.

-Whenever the police arrive on the scene, there will be a report coming along with their presence.
+Whenever police respond to an incident you can expect them to file their own account.
 It’s best to wait for the police to arrive at the scene of the accident.
-This way, you’ll have a police report on file, which can help you later on with filing any car insurance claims.
+This way, you’ll have a police report on file, which can help you later on with filing any claims.

 When You May Need to File

-You may need to disclose your accident to the police or the DMV.
-But how do you know if you need to?
-Every state has a set of requirements for when and if you must report a car accident.
+Every state has a set of requirements for when you must inform police about an incident involving a vehicle.
 Many of them share similar requirements, but you should check your state’s requirements if you find yourself in an accident.
-This way you’ll know for sure when you should file a report.
+This way you’ll know for sure when you should file.

-Some common accident conditions warrant a report, though.
+Some common vehicle-related incidents conditions warrant reporting, though.
 Here’s a list of the most common factors that states consider in their requirements:

 - Whether the accident results in injury or death.
 When a death or injury occurs, law enforcement will need a notification.
 This is a requirement in every state.